fluxninja/aperture/docs/content/sdk/go/manual.md

 ```

 <a href={`https://pkg.go.dev/github.com/fluxninja/aperture-go/v2`}>Aperture Go
-SDK</a> can be used to manually set feature control points within a Go service.
+SDK</a> can be used to define feature control points within a Go service.

-To do so, first install the SDK:
+Below are the steps to install and use the SDK.

 ## Install SDK